vippsas/vipps-qr-api/vipps-qr-api.md

 ## One-Time Payment QR codes

-The Vipps QR API lets merchants generate Vipps QR codes that can be used to pay over the counter, without requiring the Vipps user to provide their telephone number to the merchant.
+The QR API lets merchants generate Vipps QR codes that can be used to pay over the counter, without requiring the Vipps user to provide their telephone number to the merchant.
 These QR codes are called one-time-payment QR codes, and will need to be generated for each unique payment.